djfoote/haskell-workshop-2014/README.md

     λ> 'c':"ello"
     "cello"

 One important note about Haskell lists that make them very different from Python or Scheme is that they are **homogeneously typed**.
-That is, you can have a list of `Integer`s or of `Double`s or of `Char`s or even of lists of `Integer`s, but you cannot have a list with elements of different types.
+That is, you can have a list of `Int`s or of `Double`s or of `Char`s or even of lists of `Int`s, but you cannot have a list with elements of different types.
 If you try this, GHCi will blow up in your face.

     λ> ['h','a','X',0,'r','z']